javaherisaber/ir_net/README.md

 - Speed test
 - Shortcuts to important screens of windows (eg. Network adapters)
 - Retry one more time if there was a leak found during switch to new network
+- Reset ip lookup result when there is no network